 This is the most important factor affecting your entire meditation and posture.
 Before the start of the meditation, make sure the environment and place is clean, calm and with no noise disturbance.

-If you have a flexible body, you can easily perform this posture correctly.
-However, if you are not flexible enough, then use an extra cushion for the buttocks to support the tailbone.
-As a result, you will achieve a comfortable position.
+Uprightness is the basic position of your spine while sitting.
+Uprightness is the essence of every sitting position.
+If you have a flexible body, you can attend this posture easily but if you don’t have flexibility, then use the extra cushion for the buttocks to support the tailbone for a comfortable position.

-DIFFERENT MEDITATION POSITIONS
+BEST MEDITATION POSITIONS

 Meditation is not one-size-fits-all.
 There is a wide array of meditation positions available to suit your evolving needs.
 The following explains various meditation postures that are practiced by people all over the globe: